University Accommodation

 Residential Halls

 Residential Halls are an integral part of the University's holistic education, living with peers from diverse backgrounds, fostering their personal, social, and intellectual growth.
 Each residential hall has its own distinct traditions and spirit, which students enthusiastically embrace, instilling a strong sense of belonging and community.
-Non-resident students to engage with the vibrant hall community by joining affiliated memberships.
+Non-resident students can engage with the vibrant hall community by joining affiliated memberships.

 Simon K.Y.
 Lee Hall